Balarammandalo/delta-student/README.md

 # delta-student
-This is a Demo for Git and Github classes.
+This is a Demo for Git and Github class.

+# Teacher
+Durga panigrahi

+# student
+Balia Mandalo